 The Council is grateful to the staff of cremation authorities for their co-operation in completing the questionnaire enabling the Society to provide the most detailed information available.

-Continuing to build on the success of previous conferences a Cremation and Burial Conference and Exhibition was again staged in 2009.
-The event took place at the Royal Bath Hotel, Bournemouth, Dorset, during 6th to 8th July 2009.
+Continuing the success of previous Cremation and Burial Conferences and Exhibitions the 2010 event was staged at the Holiday Inn, Stratford-Upon-Avon, Warwickshire, during 5th to 7th July 2010.
 The event was again staged by:

 The Cremation Society of Great Britain, the founder and pioneer of the cremation movement in the United Kingdom.
 It established the first crematorium in the UK and is a founder member of the International Cremation Federation.